oluvvafemi/oluvvafemi.github.io/blog/web/_posts/2022-07-20-weather-app.md

 Another way is to simply use environment variables for everything.
 This is recommended if you would like to deploy with a PaaS like Digital Ocean's App Platform.
 With this method there is no risk of accidentally pushing any key to Github, however you have to set the environment variables twice - locally and on the App Platform.

 ### Deployment
 There are endless options here but for simplicity and efficiency I chose Digital Ocean's App Platform.
 You push your code to Github(or a repository of your choice) and it automatically builds and deploy your app.
-The the basic plan goes for $5/month.
+The basic plan goes for $5/month.

 If you decide to use App Platform or another PaaS, be aware that you may have to set some environment variables otherwise your Rails app won't work.
 The two important ones are `SECRET_KEY_BASE` and `RAILS_SERVE_STATIC_FILES`.
 The value for `SECRET_KEY_BASE` can be found in `config/master.key`, while `RAILS_SERVE_STATIC_FILES` should be set to true if you used Rails default asset pipeline.